Game of Thrones cast tried to warn us about season 8

 Emilia Clarke, the Mother of Dragons, posted on Instagram earlier this week in her wig cap clutching a bottle of wine.
 "This is what it took not only to shoot ep5...but to watch it too!" she wrote.

 Clarke also had a bit of trouble keeping a poker face during an Emmy red carpet interview last year alongside Nathalie Emmanuel (Missandei) and Jacob Anderson (Grey Worn).
-When the Entertainment Tonight correspondent asked if the actors were happy with how the season concluded, Manuel quietly answered yes, while Clarke giggled nervously.
-The group laughed as Clarke said, "best season ever!"
+When the Entertainment Tonight correspondent asked if the actors were happy with how the season concluded, Emmanuel quietly answered yes, while Clarke giggled nervously.
+The group laughed as Clarke said, "Best season ever!"

 Her smile contrasts to her comments in Vanity Fair last year, TV Guide reported.
 Clarke said that the Game of Thrones finale "f---ed me up," and "Knowing that is going to be a lasting flavor in someone's mouth of what Daenerys is..."
 She trailed off with that.